Boreus

 Boreus is the most diverse of three genera of insects in the family Boreidae.
-They are commonly known as winter scorpionflies due to their close relation to the true scorpionflies and preference for cold habitats.
+The type species is the "snow flea" of northern Europe and in North America insects of this genus may be known as "winter scorpionflies": due to their close relation to the true scorpionflies and preference for cold habitats.

 Description and distribution

 Species of Boreus are dark in color, 3 to 5 mm long, and have reduced, non-functional wings.
 In males, the wings resemble straps, while in females they are short stubs.
 Females also have a pointed ovipositor.
 Both sexes have an elongated head, or rostrum.
 Larvae are grublike, mostly hairless and lacking prolegs.

 They have a holarctic distribution and are found in boreal and high altitude habitats.